Key takeaways from night 2 of the Democratic convention

 Kenyatta and 15 other speakers led up to Stacey Abrams, the 46-year-old Georgian who in 2018 narrowly missed becoming the first Black woman elected governor of a U.S. state.
 Abrams also was among the 11 women that Biden interviewed as finalists for his running mate.

-The keynote was bookended Monday by a lineup of the Democratic old guard, led by Kerry and two former presidents, Bill Clinton and Jimmy Carter.
+The keynote was bookended by a lineup of the Democratic old guard, led by Kerry and two former presidents, Clinton and Carter.

 Biden has made clear he’s casting a wide net in November.
 The convention’s first night was mostly showcasing ideological diversity.
 The keynote and the rest of Tuesday showcased what Biden hopes is generational diversity in his coalition.